Apr 25, 2025

 Invoking tool: get_city_uuid({'city': 'Tokyo'})

-Here are the updated UUIDs and their leading numeric prefixes:
+Here are the updated IDs along with their climates:

 Summary

-In this cookbook, we identified how to combine function calling with OpenAI's reasoning models to demonstrate multi-step tasks that are dependent on external data sources.
+In this cookbook, we identified how to combine function calling with OpenAI's reasoning models to demonstrate multi-step tasks that are dependent on external data sources., including searching the web.

 Importantly, we covered reasoning-model specific nuances in the function calling process, specifically that: